LynnLab-JNU/ngsap-playbook/README.md

 *Note:-*

-	- This step assumes the virtualization is supported and enabled in the chosen hardware.
+	- This step assumes the virtualization is supported and enabled on the chosen hardware.
 	- It requires suoder priviledges to install vagrant, virtualbox and other required packages.
 	- It updates the packages in the host machine.